Mjz86/C_colon/mcc.md

 however if "=:"  is used before the lookup then the last "=:" before the lookup is the one that is visible.

 //example:
+// v is visible in all the scope let v:*void = &v;
+//error: "u is not defined until the evaluation of =: at ... in line ... "
+// let u=:*void = &u;
+// ok v is shadowed after its pointer is taken let v=:*void = &v;

 let a:i16 = -1;
 // := is deducing a type
 let b:= a;